mvolkmann/blog/src/smalltalk/24-reflection.md

 - `sourceText` - a `UnicodeString` containing all the code for the method
 - `temporaries` - an `OrderedCollection` of `TempVariableNode` objects

-`BlockNode` objects include the following properties:
+`BlockNode` objects include the following instance varaibles:

 - `arguments` - an `Array` of ?
 - `returns` - a `Boolean` that indicates whether the method explicitly returns a value?